-The following table summarizes the stock options exercised and stock vested during the year ended December 31, 2015, and the value realized upon exercise and vesting of stock awards by our NEOs.
+The following table summarizes the stock options exercised during the year ended December 31, 2016, and the value realized upon exercise by our NEOs.
+Our NEOs did not hold any stock awards that vested during the year ended December 31, 2016.

-Option A wards Stock Awar ds
+Option Awards

-Name Number of Shares Acquired on Exercise (#) Value Realized Upon Exercise (\$)(1) Number of Shares Acquired on Vesting (#) Value Realized Upon Vesting (\$)(2)
+Name Number of Shares Acquired on Exercise (#) Value Realized Upon Exercise (\$)(1)

 Dennis M. Lanfear

-Jean-Frédéric Viret - -
+Jean-Frédéric Viret 18,592 263,137

-Barbara Finck - -
+Barbara Finck

-Alan Herman 72,664 1,991,877 21,246(3) 540,3156
+Peter Watler 93,991 2,359,640

-Peter Watler - - -
+Alan Herman

-(1) The value realized equals the excess of our closing stock price on the date of exercise over the option exercise price, multiplied by the number of shares for which the option was exercised.
+The value realized equals the excess of the sale price or our closing stock price on the date of exercise over the option exercise price, multiplied by the number of shares for which the option was exercised.